kakysha/dropbox-osx-screenshot/README.md

-# screenshot-2-dropbox
-OS X screenshots uploader to Dropbox Public folder and auto copy their direct URL.
+# Mac OS X default screenshots are auto uploaded to Dropbox with direct link.

 1) Create if not exists Public folder inside Dropbox:
 `mkdir ~/Dropbox/Public`